smol-ai/ainews-web-2025/src/content/issues/24-08-21-ainews-ideogram-2-berkeley-function-calling-leaderboard-v2.md

 date: '2024-08-22T00:05:05.366247Z'
 original_slug: ainews-ideogram-2-berkeley-function-calling
 description: >-
-  AI news covers advancements in image generation, function calling benchmarks, new model releases, and AI tools.
-Highlights include Ideogram's new image model, updates to the Berkeley Function Calling Leaderboard, and Meta's UniBench for VLM evaluation.
+  **Ideogram** returns with a new image generation model featuring **color palette control**, a fully controllable API, and an iOS app, reaching a milestone of **1 billion images created**.
+Meanwhile, **Midjourney** released a Web UI but still lacks an API.
+In function calling, the **Berkeley Function Calling Leaderboard (BFCL)** updated to **BFCL V2 • Live**, adding **2251 live, user-contributed function documentation and queries** to improve evaluation quality. **GPT-4** leads the leaderboard, but the open-source **Functionary Llama 3-70B finetune** from Kai surpasses **Claude**.
+On AI model releases, **Microsoft** launched three **Phi-3.5** models with impressive reasoning and context window capabilities, while **Meta AI FAIR** introduced **UniBench**, a unified benchmark suite for over **50 vision-language model tasks**. **Baseten** improved **Llama 3** inference speed by up to **122%** using Medusa.
+A new cybersecurity benchmark, **Cyberbench**, featuring **40 CTF tasks**, was released.
+Additionally, **Codegen** was introduced as a tool for programmatic codebase analysis and AI-assisted development. *"Multiple functions > parallel functions"* was highlighted as a key insight in function calling.
 companies:
   - ideogram
   - midjourney
   - berkeley
+  - openai
+  - hugging-face
+  - microsoft
+  - meta-ai-fair
-  - meta
+  - baseten
   - kai
-  - baseten
-  - cyberbench
-  - microsoft
+  - claude
-  - meta
+  - functionary
 models:
+  - llama-3-70b
   - gpt-4
-  - claude-3.5
-  - llama-3-70b
-  - phi-3.5-mini-instruct
+  - phi-3.5
-  - phi-3.5-moe
+  - functionary-llama-3-70b
-  - phi-3.5-vision-instruct
+  - llama-3
 topics:
+  - function-calling
+  - benchmarking
   - image-generation
+  - model-optimization
+  - vision
-  - function-calling
+  - multimodality
-  - benchmark
+  - model-performance
-  - llm
+  - fine-tuning
-  - vlam
+  - context-windows
   - cybersecurity
   - code-analysis
-  - ai-models
+  - ai-assisted-development
+people: []
 ---